 Stop smoking.
 Some studies show an association between smoking and baldness in men.

-If you are being treated with chemotherapy, ask your doctor about a cooling cap.
+If you're being treated with chemotherapy, ask your doctor about a cooling cap.
 This cap can reduce your risk of losing hair during chemotherapy.

 Blood test.
-This may help uncover medical conditions related to hair loss.
+This might help uncover medical conditions that can cause hair loss.

 Pull test.
 Your doctor gently pulls several dozen hairs to see how many come out.
 This helps determine the stage of the shedding process.

 Scalp biopsy.
-Your doctor scrapes samples from the skin or from a few hairs plucked from the scalp to examine the hair roots.
+Your doctor scrapes samples from the skin or from a few hairs plucked from the scalp to examine the hair roots under a microscope.
 This can help determine whether an infection is causing hair loss.